Nick Nero: The Wolfpack

 Nero via his texts attacked Inclima for taking his time for having to learn while on the job how to test the purity of the cocaine.
 Nero planned to sell the more impure cocaine he imported in Toronto, as he stated that most Torontonian drug dealers were lax about testing the cocaine he sold them while he insisted that only the purest cocaine go to Montreal as drug dealers there always tested the quality of the cocaine before buying it.
 Finally, Nero texted Caputo to ask him to teach how to test the purity of cocaine he was buying.
 Notably, Nero tended to be submissive in his texts to the Hells Angel Larry Amero and Shane "Wheels" Maloney, the boss of the West End Gang as the Hells Angels control the port of Vancouver while the West End Gang controls the port of Montreal.
 After Inclima just arrived back from Mexico, Nero immediately ordered him to return to test the cocaine using the knowledge that he acquired from Caputo, leading for Inclima to refuse under the grounds that accusing the Sinaloa Cartel to their faces of fraud was very dangerous, and the authorities would be suspicious if he made too many trips to Mexico over the course of the spring.

-Nero had low opinion of Inclima and was recorded by a police bug telling Fletcher: "Al's a fuckin idiot too through.
+Nero had low opinion of Inclima and was recorded by a police bug telling Fletcher: "Al's a fuckin idiot too though.
 He's just not that cut out for this, he's stupid.
 He doesn't get anything".
-Nero told Fletcher that was going to dispose of Inclima and appoint a new agent for dealing with the Sinaloa Cartel.
+Nero told Fletcher that he was going to dispose of Inclima and appoint a new agent for dealing with the Sinaloa Cartel.
 Fletcher objected to his plans not on moral grounds, but rather on the grounds that would be difficult to find someone with the necessary knowledge of Spanish who could be trusted and was willing to go to Mexico to negotiate with the Sinaloa Cartel.
 Nero ignored her objections and insisted that Inclima had failed him and needed to go, saying: "He can't go there and speak on my behalf.
 He's fuckin' retard.
 I'm more confused now than before he got there".
 Fletcher told Nero he should trying to speak with his Sinola Cartel contact "Carnalito" directly on the phone, advice that he took.
-Carnalito sent Nero a text in Spanish, which he Fletcher translate for him, but he still failed to understand the text.
-Much to his vexation, Fletcher kept calling "Piggy" despite his clear dislike of that nickname.
+Carnalito sent Nero a text in Spanish, which he had Fletcher translate for him, but he still failed to understand the text.
+Much to his vexation, Fletcher kept calling him "Piggy" despite his clear dislike of that nickname.
 By 9 May 2012, Nero was boasting to Alkhalil in his texts he was at the northern end of a vast smuggling nexus running north from Tijuana into Los Angeles and on to Buffalo.
 Nero also claimed in his texts to have purchased the services of the crew of an Air Canada passenger jet to smuggle cocaine from Mexico into Toronto.